psyplot/psyplot/docs/installing.rst

     conda remove psyplot

-If you however installed it via a preconfigured environment (see :ref:`install-conda-env`), you can simply remove the entire virtual environment via::
+or, if you installed it into an own conda environment, remove the environment via::

-    conda env remove -n psyplot
+    conda env remove -n <environment-name>

 .. _uninstall-pip: